isa-cabrera/isa-cabrera.github.io/index.md

 I'm currently working on my dissertation, co-advised by [Tim Hunter](https://timhunter.humspace.ucla.edu/) and [Claire Moore-Cantwell](https://www.clairemoorecantwell.org/).
 Other members of my committee are [Bruce Hayes](https://brucehayes.org/), [Megha Sundara](https://linguistics.ucla.edu/person/megha-sundara/), and [Canaan Breiss](https://www.cbreiss.com/).
 My dissertation explores how accumulating phonotactic violations affect probability and acceptability in the predictions of maximum entropy grammars, in the lexicon of languages, and in artificial grammar learning experiments.

 I also investigate the role of abstract phonological knowledge in non-native speech perception.
-And, I work on the phonology of Paraguayan Guarani, specifically on its leftward and rightward nasalization systems and its interactions with morpohlogical structure and the lexicon.
+And, I work on the phonology of Paraguayan Guarani, specifically on its leftward and rightward nasalization systems and its interactions with morphological structure and the lexicon.
 I'm a member of the UCLA Phonology Lab and the [UCLA Language Acquisition Lab](https://languagelab.humanities.ucla.edu/en/), where I collaborate with members and mentor undergraduates in linguistic research.

 ## contact